World Club Challenge: 2023–present: Return

 After the 2025 Rugby League Las Vegas event was held, talks emerged in regards to the World Club Challenge being played at Vegas the following year; however, this did not come to fruition.
 The following month, Rhodri Jones, CEO of Rugby League Commercial, stated both Super League and the NRL had committed to staging the event in 2026.
 Following Brisbane Broncos's victory in the 2025 NRL Grand Final, NRL CEO Andrew Abdo confirmed the staging of the 2026 event with details to be worked out following the result of the 2025 Super League Grand Final.
 Following Hull Kingston Rovers's victory in the Super League Grand Final, talks emerged that the 2026 World Club Challenge had been penciled in for 21 February with Brisbane travelling to Hull FC's MKM Stadium for the game.
 The game was later confirmed for 19 February.

 Results

 List of matches

-18 teams have competed in the World Club Challenge with 12 teams being successful and being crowned world champions.
-Sydney Roosters and Wigan Warriors have currently jointly won more finals than any other team with five wins, Wigan also being the current champions (Roosters first title was prior to the club's name change from Eastern Suburbs).
+20 teams have competed in the World Club Challenge with 13 teams being successful and being crowned world champions.
+Sydney Roosters and Wigan Warriors have currently jointly won more finals than any other team with five wins (Roosters first title was prior to the club's name change from Eastern Suburbs).